How to Use a Theory to Frame Your Research Study

 Using a theory or conceptual model to frame the research design requires a number of thoughtful decisions.
 All the details for searching for, connecting with, and using a theory to guide the research process are beyond the scope of this blog post, but here are some general thoughts that may help you along the way.

 - You may already have identified a theory or theories that speak to your own beliefs, values, and philosophy.
 If so, then you may want to use that theory as your research framework.
-If not, as you read you will become more familiar with many nursing and non-nursing theories; at least one of them is sure to resonate with you.
+If not, as you read you will become more familiar with many nursing and non-nursing theories; at least one of them is sure to resonate with you or the problem you are studying.

 - Did your research question spring from a specific theoretical framework or from another trigger (e.g., specific problem you noticed, something you read about)?

-- If a theory-focused trigger, then identify your research variables and write your research question using theoretical concepts and terminology (i.e., the language of the theory).
+- If a theory-focused trigger, then identify your research variables and write your research question using the specific theoretical concepts and terminology (i.e., the language of the theory).

 Figure Out What You Know and Don’t Know about Your Topic